Breaking

 • Interface feels a bit dated compared to newer competitors

-For businesses already processing card payments through Square, Appointments is an easy add-on that shares the same dashboard and payment rates.
-Retailers, barbers, and personal care providers benefit most from the tight integration between booking and point of sale.
+For businesses already on Square, Appointments is an easy add-on sharing the same dashboard and rates.
+Retailers, barbers, and personal-care providers benefit most from the booking-plus-POS integration.
+See Square Appointments's official site for current plans.

 • One user can run the free plan indefinitely